 (1) Nielsen CMI, November fused database: Last twelve months Q4 15 - Q3 16 (population 10 years +).
-Based on unduplicated weekly reach of NZME NZME's Digital channels.
-(2) PwC NPA Quarterly performance comparison social media (NZ market only).
-(3) The FY15 and FY16 Statutory Results are EBITDA and Pro forma NPAT more appropriately reflect the company in its financial measures can be found on pages 38-43.
+Based on unduplicated weekly reach of NZME newspapers, radio stations, and monthly domestic unique audience of NZME's Digital channels.
+(2) PwC NPA Quarterly performance comparison report Q4 2014 - Q4 2016.
+IAB / PwC New Zealand Q3 2016 Interactive Advertising Spend Report; Digital excluding search and directories, and social media (NZ market only).
+(3) The FY15 and FY16 Statutory Results are not reflective of the NZME business going forward due to the impact of the demerger, tax payments, business closures and divestments.
+Trading EBITDA and Pro forma NPAT more appropriately reflect the company in its new structure.
+Reconciliation between Statutory, Trading and Pro forma financial measures can be found on pages 38-43.